Vijay-2021/VJ-MLLib/Project-Plan.md

 - Functions should be named in camel case with the first letter lower case
 - Variable names should be in snake case
 - Member variables should be in snake case and have an underscore at the end.

+Ideal model functionality:

+- Model(input_size, output_size, [optimizer, scheduler, etc])
+- Model.add_layer(output_size, activation), the input size should be remembered
+- Model.add_layer....
+- Model.compute_loss()
+- Model.forward()
+- Model.backward() should implicitly compute the loss and perform backprop

+Ideal Layer functionality:

+-Takes in an input matrix(or tensor) and outputs an output matrix(or tensor)